-354 International Maritime Organization (IMO) "International Convention for the Prevention of Pollution from Ships (MARPOL) - Adoption: 1973 (Convention), 1978 (1978 Protocol), 1997 (Protocol - Annex VI); Entry into force: 2 October 1983 (Annexes I and II)" (last accessed 19 September 2018) ("In 1997, a Protocol was adopted to amend the Convention and a new Annex VI was added which entered into force on 19 May 2005.
+554 International Maritime Organization (IMO) "International Convention for the Prevention of Pollution from Ships (MARPOL) - Adoption: 1973 (Convention), 1978 (1978 Protocol), 1997 (Protocol - Annex VI); Entry into force: 2 October 1983 (Annexes I and II)" (last accessed 19 September 2018) ("In 1997, a Protocol was adopted to amend the Convention and a new Annex VI was added which entered into force on 19 May 2005.
 MARPOL has been updated by amendments through the years.
 The Convention includes regulations aimed at preventing and minimizing pollution from ships - both accidental pollution and that from routine operations - and currently includes six technical Annexes.
 Special Areas with strict controls on operational discharges are included in most Annexes.").
-555 International Maritime Organization (IMO) "International Convention for the Prevention of Pollution from Ships".

-International Maritime Organization (IMO) "International Convention for the Prevention of Pollution from Ships (MARPOL) - Adoption: 1973 (Convention), 1978 (1978 Protocol), 1997 (Protocol - Annex VI); Entry into force: 2 October 1983 (Annexes I and II)" (last accessed 19 September 2018) ("Annex VI Prevention of Air Pollution from Ships (entered into force 19 May 2005): Sets limits on sulphur oxide and nitrogen oxide emissions from ship exhausts and prohibits deliberate emissions of ozone depleting substances; designated emission control areas set more stringent standards for SOx, NOx and particulate matter.
-A chapter adopted in 2011 covers mandatory technical and operational energy efficiency measures aimed at reducing greenhouse gas emissions from ships."); see also International Maritime Organization (IMO) (1998) MARPOL - 25 Years, 27 ("Annex VI on Regulations for the Prevention of Air Pollution from Ships, when it comes into force, will set limits on sulphur oxide and nitrogen oxide emissions from ships substances.").
+555 International Maritime Organization (IMO) "International Convention for the Prevention of Pollution from Ships (MARPOL) - Adoption: 1973 (Convention), 1978 (1978 Protocol), 1997 (Protocol - Annex VI); Entry into force: 2 October 1983 (Annexes I and II)" (last accessed 19 September 2018) ("Annex VI Prevention of Air Pollution from Ships (entered into force 19 May 2005): Sets limits on sulphur oxide and nitrogen oxide emissions from ship exhausts and prohibits deliberate emissions of ozone depleting substances; designated emission control areas set more stringent standards for SOx, NOx and particulate matter.
+A chapter adopted in 2011 covers mandatory technical and operational energy efficiency measures aimed at reducing greenhouse gas emissions from ships."); see also International Maritime Organization (IMO) (1998) MARPOL - 25 Years, 27 ("Annex VI on Regulations for the Prevention of Air Pollution from Ships, when it comes into force, will set limits on sulphur oxide and nitrogen oxide emissions from ship exhausts and prohibit deliberate emissions of ozone depleting substances.").

-556 United Nations Conference on Trade and Development (2017) REVIEW OF MARITIME TRANSPORT-2017, 90 ("With regard to NOx, the Marine Environment Protection Committee adopted amendments designating the North Sea and the Baltic Sea (which are emission control areas for sulphur oxide (SOx)) as NOx emission control areas under the International Convention for the Prevention of Pollution from Ships, annex VI, regulation 13.
+"With regard to NOx, the Marine Environment Protection Committee adopted amendments designating the North Sea and the Baltic Sea (which are emission control areas for sulphur oxide (SOx)) as NOx emission control areas under the International Convention for the Prevention of Pollution from Ships, annex VI, regulation 13.
 Marine diesel engines operating in these areas will be required to comply with the stricter tier III NOx emissions limit when installed on ships constructed on or after 1 January 2021.
 Guidelines on selective catalytic reduction systems were also adopted (IMO, 2017c, annex 13)."); see also International Maritime Organization (IMO), "Emission Control Areas (ECAs) designated under MARPOL Annex VI" (last accessed 19 September 2018).